VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 Retrieves details of a specific organization
 <a name="GetScrapingJob"></a>
 # **GetScrapingJob**
-> GetScrapingJobResponse GetScrapingJob(jobId, userId, orgId, tenantId)
+> GetScrapingJobResponse GetScrapingJob(jobId, userId, orgId, tenantId, workspaceId)

 Get a specific job